heathhenley/heathhenley.github.io/content/posts/how-does-s63-enc-format-work.md

 include some code examples that complete the most important parts.

 ### Why - What Problem Does S-63 Solve?
-The IHO surveyed the hydrographic offices of the world (the ones that participate in the IHO at least) and found that there was a general consensus that they wanted to establish a security scheme for their electronic charts.
+The IHO "surveyed" the hydrographic offices of the world (the ones that participate in the IHO at least) and found that there was a general consensus that they wanted to establish a security scheme for their electronic charts.
 They were concerned